mahabubx7/exts-rnd/README.md

-# exTS - custom modified expressJs framework (written in TS)
+# exTS - custom expressJs (modified) framework.

 > This a expressJs (under the hood) based modified backend framework.
-Written with TypeScript and build for ES2020 (recommend).
+Written with TypeScript and build for ES2020 (recommended).
 Used node version is >= 18.16.x (v18.16.0 LTS - recommended)

 ### Todo (in-development phase) ...

 <!-- 🕖 in_dev -->
 <!-- ✅ done -->